richie48/Mt5-pi-setup/README.md

    ```
    <raspberry_pi_ip_or_hostname>:1
    ```
-   We should see a plain grey screen on our VNC viewer, this is the default screen when using VNC viewer before configuration.
+   We should see a plain grey screen on our VNC viewer; this is the default screen when using VNC viewer before configuration.
 9. The next step is to edit the VNC startup file to launch a desktop environment.
 We would need to download a lightweight desktop like LXDE.
     ```
     sudo apt update